top of page

 Courts do not like the use of Injunction orders applications in a frivolous fashion.
 If the Court is convinced that the application by your ex / associated person is not genuine for the need of protection, then the Judge may take serious note of the same.

-Difficult Decision Point: Will you defend your position against the Non-Molestation (and if applicable then the Occupation Order Application) or not?
+Difficult Decision Point: Will you defend your position against the Non-Molestation Order or not?

 You will need to make a difficult decision